famiuer/famiuer.github.io/about.md

 permalink: /about/
 ---

 I am a coastal engineer in China.
 This website is to record my experiences and ideas.
-You may follow my social network.
+You may follow my social networks.
 I am working on building this blog. <br>